InstanceAssemble: Layout-Aware Image Generation via Instance Assembling Attention: Experiments

 \subsection{Ablation Study}

 We evaluated the contribution of each proposed component on SD3-M based InstanceAssemble in \tabref{tab:ablation}.
-The base model without any modules yields a very low Layout Grounding Score, indicating poor layout and content control when instance information is not explicitly modeled.
+The \textbf{base model} (SD3-Medium without additional modules) yields a very low Layout Grounding Score, indicating poor layout and content control when instance information is not explicitly modeled.
 The introduction of Assemble-Attn module elevates spatial accuracy (mIoU to 43.98) and boosts semantic metrics (color/texture/shape to 24.19/26.95/26.75).
-The cascaded implementation resolves global quality degradation while maintaining layout alignment.
-The LoRA integration preserves base model capabilities while improving LGS.
-The design of DenseSample further enhances spatial accuracy, instance semantic accuracy and image quality.
-The progressive refinements collectively optimize layout to image modeling without compromising generation ability.
+The cascaded design (\ding{52}: prompt--image followed by instance--image; \ding{56}: parallel) resolves global quality degradation while maintaining layout alignment.
+Using \textbf{LoRA} to train Assemble-MMDiT improves performance for two reasons: (1) it retains the base model's capabilities compared to the fully fine-tuned version, and (2) it enables effective layout control with far fewer trainable parameters by introducing only lightweight low-rank matrices on attention projections.
+Finally, \textbf{DenseSample} further enhances spatial accuracy, instance semantic accuracy and image quality.
+Together, these refinements progressively collectively optimize layout to image modeling without compromising generation ability.